 2017 Symposium Program for Emerging Leaders

-Bright and early on Thursday, May 4, the Emerging Leaders program will start with opening remarks from Kate Daly, VP of Human Resources, DSC Logistics, followed by Out in Front with Trish Lukasik, COO of SpotHero, the innovative and fast-growing online parking reservation service.
+The Emerging Leaders program started with opening remarks from Kate Daly, VP of Human Resources, DSC Logistics, followed by Out in Front with Trish Lukasik, COO of SpotHero, the innovative and fast-growing online parking reservation service.
 Trish’s background includes leading roles at Pepsico, Quaker Oats and Procter & Gamble.

 Panel: Career Insights and Lessons Learned

-Panelists: Debbie Lentz, former SVP and Chief Supply Chain Officer, Toys”R”Us, and 2015 ALL Award Honoree; Susan Pellechio, VP of Transportation, Integrated Logistics, Global Supply Chain, Starbucks; and Trish Young, VP, Strategic Enterprise Capabilities, Value Streams, NIKE, Inc. Moderating the discussion will be Michelle Livingstone, VP Transportation for The Home Depot.
+Panelists included Debbie Lentz, former SVP and Chief Supply Chain Officer, Toys”R”Us, and 2015 ALL Award Honoree; Susan Pellechio, VP of Transportation, Integrated Logistics, Global Supply Chain, Starbucks; and Trish Young, VP, Strategic Enterprise Capabilities, Value Streams, NIKE, Inc. Michelle Livingstone, VP Transportation for The Home Depot, moderated the discussion.

 2017 Symposium Agenda for Emerging Leaders